jupyter-server/enterprise_gateway/docs/source/system-architecture.md

   ]
 }
 ```
+Other options supported by launchers include:
+* `--RemoteProcessProxy.port-range {port_range}`  - passes configured port-range to launcher where launcher applies
+that range to kernel ports.
+The port-range may be configured globally or on a per-kernelspec basis, as previously
+described.

 Kernel.json files also include a `LAUNCH_OPTS:` section in the `env` stanza to allow for custom
 parameters to be conveyed in the launcher's environment.  `LAUNCH_OPTS` are then referenced in
 the [run.sh](https://github.com/jupyter-incubator/enterprise_gateway/blob/enterprise_gateway/etc/kernelspecs/spark_python_yarn_cluster/bin/run.sh)